ankita459/Todo-List-Application-using-Java-Springboot-Framework-React-js-and-MongoDB/README.md

 8. The application should now be running on http://localhost:8888.
 9. You can use the provided React code from earlier to create a frontend application that interacts with this backend API.

-# Note: Make sure to adjust the allowedOrigins in the CorsConfig.java file to match the URL of your frontend application.
+Note : Make sure to adjust the allowedOrigins in the CorsConfig.java file to match the URL of your frontend application.
 In the provided code, it is set to http://localhost:3000.